How Much Does Shower Installation Cost? [2024 Data]

 Bathtub and Shower Liner

 A bathtub and shower liner goes over the existing tub and takes less time and effort than completely gutting the area and installing something new.
 However, your liner options are pretty limited.
-The cost of installing a shower and tub liner is around $6,400.
+The cost of installing a shower and tub liner is about $6,400.

 Keep in mind that while this only replaces the tub portion of the shower, it can still make it feel like you’re stepping into a new shower.